Two-dimensional FrBD friction models for rolling contact: extension to linear viscoelasticity: Numerical simulations

 In tyres, relaxation arises from three main sources: (i) flexibility of secondary structural components, such as the carcass and sidewall \cite{Higuchi2,Rill1,PAC}; (ii) microscopic transient phenomena, which produce dynamics akin to finite-time delays \cite{USB,Meccanica2,SphericalWheel,FrBDroll}; and (iii) polymeric dissipation, effectively captured by higher-order rheological elements such as those considered in this manuscript.
 The following qualitative analysis focuses on the latter, examining how refined descriptions of the bristle dynamics affect the unsteady behaviour of rolling contact forces and moments.
 For simplicity, the discussion is restricted to translational slip inputs, as spin slips have only marginal influence upon the general transient dynamics \cite{FrBDroll}.

 First, the system's response to a step input in the rigid relative velocity is considered.
 Figure~\ref{fig:trans1}, produced using \modref{stdmodel} in line contact, illustrates the tangential forces and vertical moment for a step slip input $\bm{\sigma} = (0.08, 0.16)$.
 The FrBD$_1$-KV model (solid thick lines) exhibits a response closely resembling a first-order system in all characteristics.
 In contrast, the higher-order FrBD$_2$-GM and FrBD$_3$-GM models (solid and dashed lines) display richer dynamics, including an initial overshoot characteristic of nonlinear systems.
 Notably, whilst the FrBD$_1$-KV formulation predicts convergence of the forces and moment to their steady-state values for $s \leq 0.1$ m, the refined models require approximately $s = 0.3$ m.
 This highlights the significant role of hysteretic damping in shaping the transient response of rolling contact elements, including pneumatic and non-pneumatic tyres.
+An interpretation of the behaviour depicted in Fig.~\ref{fig:trans1} may be obtained by observing that, in the distributed formulation, time relaxation is convected spatially along the contact patch.
+For a constant rolling speed $V\ped{r}(s) = V\ped{r}$, each relaxation time $\bm{\tau}_i$, $i \in \{1,\dots,n\}$, corresponds to a characteristic relaxation length.
+When the imposed slip variation occurs over distances comparable to or smaller than these relaxation lengths, the dissipative branches cannot fully equilibrate before exiting the contact region.
+As a consequence, elastic energy is temporarily stored in the slower branches and released downstream, producing the observed overshoot and delayed convergence.
+The FrBD$_1$-KV model, being associated with a single relaxation time, can reproduce only one characteristic length scale and therefore cannot capture the multi-stage adjustment process emerging in the FrBD$_2$ and FrBD$_3$ formulations.

 Additional simulations were conducted to investigate the rolling contact system's response to a sinusoidal slip input, generally modelled as